Updated September 2, 2022

 Icons are notoriously hard to design from scratch and, every few years, the mobile app development platforms change their icon and graphic styles.

 Glyphish is one such icon pack.
 It has 2200+ icons in different styles and sizes and typically releases new icons for every next version of iOS.
-Icons can be directly imported into Xcode.
+Icons and animations can be directly imported into Xcode.

 Another icon set is Font Awesome.
 What’s different about Font Awesome is that it’s a vector-based font, instead of separate PNG/SVG icon files.
 Fonts are easier to compress and use less bandwidth and storage.
 You can directly use the fonts in Xcode or Android Studio.